envi-idl/ExtraTasks/README.md

 - XTRGBtoHLSRaster: This tasks wraps the ENVI Classic `rgb_trans_doit` and converts an image from red/green/blue (RGB) to hue/lightness/saturation (HLS).

 - XTRGBtoHSVRaster: This tasks wraps the ENVI Classic `rgb_trans_doit` and converts an image from red/green/blue (RGB) to hue/lightness/saturation (HLS).

+## Other

+**NOTE: These require ENVI 5.5 or newer to run**

+See [./other/examples.md](./other/examples.md) for examples running each task from IDL.

+- XTExtractNameFromRaster: Simple procedure that returns the name of a raster with special characters removed so that you could write a new file to disk.
+The special characters that get removed are ones that are not allowed in filepaths on computers and can appear in some use cases.

 ## License